Protect School Property from Spring Storms

 Preventative Measures

-You should develop preventative measures for the specific hazards in your region, but here are general action items to consider:
+You should develop preventative measures for specific hazards in your region, but here are general action items to consider:

 Shore Up Your Emergency Operations Plan (EOP)